Revised February 2023, October 2017, April 2010 with current title

-- The emergency clinician is responsible for ongoing care of the patient only while the patient is physically present in the ED and under his/her exclusive care.
+- The emergency physician (or designee) is responsible for ongoing care of the patient only while the patient is physically present in the ED and under his/her exclusive care.

-- There are circumstances where, in the interest of patient care, patient safety and operational efficiency, an emergency clinician may be asked to and may choose to write transition orders.
+- There are circumstances where, in the interest of patient care, patient safety and operational efficiency, an emergency physician (or designee) may be asked to and may choose to write transition orders.

-- Transition orders are meant to include essential treatment and assessment parameters upon the patient’s initial admission to an inpatient bed; they should be time limited and should serve as a bridge before complete admission orders are provided by the admitting physician (or designee).
+- Transition orders are meant to include essential treatment and assessment parameters upon the patient’s initial admission to an inpatient bed; they should be time limited and should serve as a bridge before complete admission orders (including the use of telemedicine) are provided by the admitting physician (or designee).
 It is ideal for the admitting physician (or designee) to write the admitting orders at the time of admission or as soon as possible thereafter.

-- When it is necessary for an emergency clinician to write orders that appear to extend control and responsibility for the patient beyond treatment in the ED to the inpatient setting, it is understood that the admitting physician is responsible for providing inpatient care, and that by writing transition orders, the emergency clinician will not be assuming that responsibility.1
+- When it is necessary for an emergency physician (or designee) to write orders that appear to extend control and responsibility for the patient beyond treatment in the ED to the inpatient setting, it is understood that the admitting physician (or designee) is responsible for providing inpatient care, and that by writing transition orders, the emergency physician (or designee) will not be assuming that responsibility.1

-- Hospital and ED policies and medical staff bylaws should clearly delineate responsibility and privileges for writing admission and transition orders and define an appropriately limited period of time for the admitting physician (or designee) to evaluate patients and write admission orders.
+- Hospital and ED policies and medical staff bylaws should clearly delineate responsibility and privileges for writing admission and transition orders (including the use of telemedicine) and define an appropriately limited period of time for the admitting physician (or designee) to evaluate patients and write admission orders.

-1 This policy is not meant to address the emergency episodic care that emergency clinicians may provide to inpatients on a case by case basis (ie, cardiac arrest, emergency procedures, etc.).
-Refer to the ACEP policy statement, "Emergency Physicians' Patient Care Responsibilities Outside the Emergency Department."
+1 This policy is not meant to address the emergency episodic care that emergency physicians (or designee) may provide to inpatients on a case by case basis (ie, cardiac arrest, emergent procedures, etc.).
+Refer to the ACEP policy statement, “Emergency Physician Response to In-Hospital Emergencies Outside the Emergency Department.”